-- (i) deal with members of the Sikh community.
-Baptised Sikhs may find it offensive to be requested by an officer to undo their turban, remove their Kanga (ceremonial comb), Kara (iron bangle) or Kirpan (ceremonial sword) as these are considered to be articles of faith (sacred objects); and - (ii) officers may require confirmation of identification from a Muslim female wearing a full faced hijab, burka or niqab.
+(i) deal with members of the Sikh community.
+Baptised Sikhs may find it offensive to be requested by an officer to undo their turban, remove their Kanga (ceremonial comb), Kara (iron bangle) or Kirpan (ceremonial sword) as these are considered to be articles of faith (sacred objects); and

+(ii) officers may require confirmation of identification from a Muslim female wearing a full faced hijab, burka or niqab.
 Such persons may find it objectionable to reveal their face to male officers or in public places as the Islamic dress code requires women to dress modestly, and to cover certain parts of the body.

-In such circumstances, officers should consider the provisions relating to searches of persons within s.
-624: 'General provision about searches of persons' of the PPRA and s.
+In such circumstances, officers should consider the provisions relating to searches of persons within ss.
+624: 'General provision about searches of persons' and 624A: 'Gender safeguard for searches of persons' of the PPRA and s.
 16.10: 'Search of persons' of this Manual.
-This may require same sex officers to make requirements and consider additional arrangements to conduct the search in a manner that protects the dignity of the person.
+This may require officers to consider additional arrangements to conduct the search in a manner that protects the dignity of the person.